 Employers often offer grant programs to organizations with whom their employees volunteer their time.
 Some employers also offer matching donation programs in which they match employee donations.
 Additionally, some employers offer volunteer hour match programs.
 Through these programs employers will often donate on your behalf once a set number of volunteer hours have been completed.
 Lastly, many companies host "casual" or "jeans days" to benefit a nominated organization.
-If you become aware of programs such as these with your employer and would like for HETRA to become the beneficiary, please contact Angie at angiec@hetra.org or 402.359.8830.
+If you become aware of programs such as these with your employer and would like for become the beneficiary, please contact Kalynn Sortino to at kalynns@hetra.org or 402.359.8830.